Mandaris-LLC/react-native-navigation-full-circle/docs/styling-the-navigator.md

 {
   navigationBarColor: '#000000', // change the background color of the bottom native navigation bar.
 Android only
   navBarTextColor: '#000000', // change the text color of the title (remembered across pushes)
+  navBarTextFontFamily: 'font-name', // Changes the title font
+  navBarTitleTextCentered: true, // Android only. centers the title, default false.
   navBarBackgroundColor: '#f7f7f7', // change the background color of the nav bar (remembered across pushes)
   navBarButtonColor: '#007aff', // change the button colors of the nav bar (eg. the back button) (remembered across pushes)
   navBarHidden: false, // make the nav bar hidden